scaleapi/llm-engine/docs/index.md

 # ⚡ LLM Engine ⚡

-The easiest way to fine-tune and serve custom foundation models.
+**The open source engine for fine-tuning large language models**.
+LLM Engine is the easiest way to customize and serve LLMs.
+Use Scale's hosted version or run it in your own cloud.

 ## 💻 Quick Install

 === "Install using pip"
     ```commandline
-    pip install llm-engine
+    pip install scale-llm-engine
     ```

 ## 🤔 About